pawarshekhar709/Billing-System/README.md

-# Billing Software

-This is a simple billing software developed using Tkinter in Python.

-## Features

 - **Customer Details:** Allows users to enter customer details such as name, phone number, and GST number.
 - **Product Categories:** Divided into vegetable, dal & rice, and South Indian categories.